OCram85/PSCredentialStore/docs/about_PSCredentialStore.md

 PSCredentialStore was developed to simplify the delegation of complex powershell scripts.
 In this case you often need to store credentials for non interactive usage like in scheduled tasks.

 Starting with version `1.0.0` PSCredential uses Pfx certificates fo encryption.
-You can use Pfx certification files or certificates stored in the certification store.
+You can use Pfx certificate files or certificates stored in the certificate store.

 For more details read the [about_PSCredentialStore](/docs/about_PSCredentialStore.md) page on github or via CLI with `Get-Help about_PSCredentialStore`.